Skip to content

 2. In the navigation pane, choose Network Interfaces.

-3. Select the network interface that you want to review, and then choose Details.
+3. Choose a network interface, and then choose Details.

 1. Open the Amazon EC2 console.

-2. In the navigation pane, choose Instances, and then select the instance that you want to terminate.
+2. In the navigation pane, choose Instances, and then choose the instance that you want to terminate.

-3. In the Networking tab, choose the primary network interface.
+3. Choose the Networking tab, and then choose the primary network interface.

-4. Choose Actions, and then choose Change termination behavior.
+4. Choose Actions, and then select Change termination behavior.

 5. Clear Delete on instance termination.

-6. (Optional) Enter a name for the network interface for reference.
+6. (Optional) Enter a name for the network interface.

-Note: You can set the Enable option only for new network interface.
-If the primary network interface had a public IP address, then the public IP address is assigned to the instance after instance launch.
+Note: You can set the Enable option only for new network interfaces.
+If your primary network interface had a public IP address, then Amazon EC2 assigns a public IP address to the instance after instance launch.

-10. For Firewall (security groups), choose Select existing security group.
+3. For Firewall (security groups), choose Select existing security group.
 Don't specify a security group for Common security groups.
-The existing ENI uses the previously attached security group by default.
+The existing network interface uses the attached security group by default.

-11. Expand Advanced configuration, and then under Network interface, search for the network interface that you want to use.
+4. Expand Advanced configuration, and then under Network interface, select your network interface.

-12. For a Windows AMI, the default storage setting is 30 GB/GP3 for instance launch.
-You can change settings, such as volume size and type, based on your requirements.
+Note: For a Windows Amazon Machine Image (AMI), make sure that you select large enough storage settings for your configuration.
+The default storage setting at instance launch is 30 GB for a GP3 volume.
+You can change settings, such as Volume size and Type, based on your requirements.

 Related information